thilobillerbeck/magicwormhole.thilo-billerbeck.com/content/_index.md

 - Public IP address
 - Local IP addresses

 Especially the latter may leak information about the local network topology, as well as potentially used VPNs.
 For this reason, there is an option to force the use of a relay server.
-However keep in mind that the other person might be hosting the relay server you are using and thus still at least get your public IP address.
+However, keep in mind that the other person might be hosting the relay server you are using and thus still at least get your public IP address.
 Use [Tor](https://torproject.org/) to defend against this.

 Connecting from the Tor network will likely hide your IP address from the involved servers, granting you anonymity.
 Note that because of the above, simply tunnelling the connection over Tor might not be enough.
 Instead, use a client that has native Tor support built in.
 Alternatively, route your entire operating system connection through Tor with [Whonix](https://www.whonix.org/).